 From JR Sapporo Station, take the Toho Line and get off at Sakae Station.
 Access the ground from exit no. 2 after a 10 min walk.
 A shuttle bus service is also available from Odori Park Site.

 The third main site of the Sapporo Snow Festival is Susukino Site, located near Odori Park.
-Here you can enjoy some drinks at the ice bar, ride on the ice sculptures and take stunning pictures in the Illumination Street.
+Susukino is a popular drinking area in Sapporo, so here you can enjoy some drinks at the ice bar!
+You can also ride on the ice sculptures and take stunning pictures in the Illumination Street.
 The ice sculptures are lit up daily until 11pm.
 Although the Susukino site is the smallest of the three sites, it still features about 100 ice sculptures.
-The Susukino Site is planned for Feb.
-4 – Feb 11, but this might be subject to change because of Covid-19.

 Highlights in Susukino Site